 Why wear a mask?

-The ‘citizen’ (fabric) mask picks up the particles or bodily fluids that we emit.
-However, it does little to protect us against inhaling particles or droplets of viruses.
+The fabric mask picks up the particles or bodily fluids that we emit.

 When mask-wearing is widespread, we protect each other.
 It is therefore a collective responsibility.

 Wearing a mask also limits the often unconscious gestures that cause us to touch our mouth or face.

 At all times, in all our university spaces, wearing a mask is mandatory.